platformsh/platformsh-docs/sites/upsun/src/administration/organizations.md

 To transfer an organization to a different owner, first make sure that user is part of the organization.
 If they aren't yet, [add them](./users.md#add-a-user-to-an-organization).
 Then open a [support ticket](/learn/overview/get-support) from the current organization to ask for the transfer.

+## Add the standard user management add-on

+If you need to set up custom organization permissions and teams, add the standard user management add-on to your organization.

+To do so, follow these steps:

+1. Navigate to your organization.
+2. Open the user menu (your name or profile picture).
+3. In the **Organization add-ons** section of the **Overview** tab, locate the **User management** panel and click **Upgrade**.
+4. In the pop-up window, select **Standard user management** and check the 30-day commitment box.
+5. Click **Upgrade**.

+After the add-on is added to your organization, you can remove it from the same location in the **Overview** tab by clicking **Downgrade**.

+Once the minimum 30-day commitment period is over, the add-on is removed from your organization and you are no longer billed for it.